Nebraska (album): Attempted rerecordings

 Despite the band's productivity and excitement about the recorded material, Springsteen remained focused on the rest of the Colts Neck songs.
 Attached to the cassette's "authentic" sound, he carried it with him in his jeans pocket, unsure of what to do with the material.
 Throughout June, Springsteen and his co-producers began mixing and sequencing the acoustic and electric material as separate albums.
 At some point, a decision was made to release the acoustic demos as is.
 (Note: According to Zanes, Plotkin credits Landau with the idea of releasing the demos, Landau credits Springsteen, while Van Zandt believes it was his idea.
 Dave Marsh also credits Landau.)
 Springsteen briefly considered releasing a double album of acoustic and electric songs before deciding to release the acoustic ones on their own to give them "greater stature".
 (Note: Attributed to multiple references:) Van Zandt told Springsteen: "The fact that you didn't intend to release it makes it the most intimate record you'll ever do.
 This is an absolutely legitimate piece of art."
 The acoustic album, titled Nebraska, became Springsteen's first and only album he made without knowing he was making a record.

-Springsteen's fans long speculated whether the full-band recordings of the Nebraska material, nicknamed Electric Nebraska, will ever surface.
+Springsteen's fans long speculated whether the full-band recordings of the Nebraska material, nicknamed Electric Nebraska, would ever surface.
 Having never appeared on bootlegs, it was among the most sought after of Springsteen's unreleased material.
 In a 1984 interview with Rolling Stone, Springsteen believed an official release was unlikely, saying: "A lot of [Nebraskas] content was in its style, in the treatment of it.
 It needed that really kinda austere, echoey sound, just one guitar—one guy telling his story."
 Decades later in a 2010 interview with Rolling Stone, Weinberg praised the full-band renditions as "killing" and "very hard-edged".
 After years of denying the project's existence, Springsteen confirmed in 2025 that Electric Nebraska does exist in his vault, though it "does not have the full album of songs".
 The recordings were officially released as part of the Nebraska '82: Expanded Edition box set on October 24, 2025.